 - (a) Authority.
 The Tax Collector promulgates this regulation pursuant to the Tax Collector's authority to adopt rules and regulations under San Francisco Business and Tax Regulations Code Section 6.16-1.
 Unless otherwise indicated, all subsection references are to this regulation. - (b) Purpose.
 Sections 956.1(e) and 956.1(f) of the Business and Tax Regulations Code specify how gross receipts from services, intangible property, and sales of financial instruments are allocated to the City for purposes of the gross receipts tax.
-This regulation clarifies the application of those provisions and satisfies the requirements in Sections 956.1(e) and 956.1(f) that the Tax Collector promulgate regulations interpreting those sections. - (c) Definitions.
+This regulation does not change whether or the extent to which gross receipts are allocated (Section 956.1) or apportioned (Section 956.2) under Sections 953.20 through 953.26 and Section 956(b) of the Business and Tax Regulations Code; it only clarifies how gross receipts are allocated for purposes of those sections under Sections 956.1(e) and 956.1(f).
+This regulation satisfies the requirements in Sections 956.1(e) and 956.1(f) of the Business and Tax Regulations Code that the Tax Collector promulgate regulations interpreting those sections. - (c) Definitions.
 For purposes of this regulation, all terms are as defined in Articles 6 and 12-A-1 of the Business and Tax Regulations Code, unless otherwise defined.
 Other terms are defined for purposes of this regulation as follows: - (1) "Cannot be determined" means that the taxpayer's records or the records of the taxpayer's customer which are available to the taxpayer do not indicate the location where the benefit of the service was received, the intangible property was used, or the customer of the sale of the financial instrument was located. - (2) "Complete transfer of all property rights" means a transfer of all property rights associated with the ownership of intangible property, as distinguished from a licensing of intangible property where the licensor retains some ownership rights in connection with the intangible property licensed to a buyer. - (3) "Intangible property" includes, but is not limited to, patents, copyrights, trademarks, service marks, trade names, licenses, plans, specifications, blueprints, processes, techniques, formulas, designs, layouts, patterns, drawings, manuals, trade secrets, stock, contract rights including broadcasting rights, and other similar intangible assets.